-Each student organization should have an adviser.
-Many students seek UM-Dearborn faculty and staff members as advisers from the college/school, discipline and department most closely related to the purpose of the organization.
+Each student organization must have an advisor.
+Many students seek UM-Dearborn faculty and staff members as advisors from the college/school, discipline and department most closely related to the purpose of the organization.

 Allocation of Office Space

-Allocation of office space in the Student Organization Center (2101 UC) is done on an annual basis, near the beginning of the fall term.
+Allocation of office space in the Student Organization Center (2101 UC) is done on an annual basis.
 Space allocations are made based on the indicated type of use for the space, the activity of the organization throughout the past year and the group's general activity record.

-Student organizations with a University Project/Grant number and a positive balance have the privilege of using the copy machine in the Student Activities Office for .05/copy.
-Individuals may also use the machine for non-organizational items for .05/copy.
-If SAO duplicating services are not adequate for special needs, student leaders are encouraged to use off campus printing services (e.g. Office Max or Staples).
+Student organizations with a University Project/Grant number and a positive balance have the privilege of using the copy machine in the Office for Student Engagement for .05/copy (black and white) and .25/copy (color).
+If OSE duplicating services are not adequate for special needs, student leaders are encouraged to use off campus printing services (e.g. Office Max or Staples).

 Constitution and By-Laws

 A constitution is required of every student organization before receiving recognized status.
 A constitution serves as the official recognition document of an organization and contains the fundamental purpose for its existence and the principles that govern its day-to-day operation.
 By-laws establish the specific rules of guidance by which the group is to function and provide further definition to the articles of the constitution.

 A listing of all club and organization presidents and their contact information can be obtained in the Office for Student Engagement.
 Clubs and organizations are responsible for updating their information with the Office for Student Engagement as leadership contacts change.

 Day Sale Dates

 Day sale dates offer clubs and organizations the opportunity to sell items as a fundraising activity on their specific day/date.